 Energy Efficient Appliances Can Use 50% Less Water

 By installing energy-saving efficient cloth washers and dishwashers, you can reduce your water consumption in these appliances by up to 50%.
 Our government has taken some of the guesswork out of choosing an appliance.
 Look for the Energy Star label on all appliances.

 Make An Educated Decision When Buying A New Appliance

 Our goal is to equip you with the tools to make educated decisions when purchasing a new appliance.
 I intend to have these energy-saving tips on the forefront of your mind.
 When an appliance has seen its day and is ready to be replaced, think about this:

 - Invest in our environment and make sure your new appliance has the Energy Star Label

 - Invest in a quality green plumbing appliance.
 It will save you money in the long and short run

-- Even the small things, like installing new energy efficient showerheads and faucets will make a difference
+- Even the small things you do, such as installing new energy-efficient showerheads and faucets, will make a difference

 Call for an expert plumbing technician at Murrieta Plumbing when you need to install any new appliance to perfection.
 Our team of plumbers has been providing plumbing services and installing appliances for the cities of Murrieta, Lake Elsinore, Canyon Lake Temecula, and Menifee for over a decade.